 Employers, financial institutions, landlords, colleges/universities, former

-checks that could put you and your future at risk.
-Additionally, having
+background checks that could put you and your future at risk.
+Additionally, having a

 At Stephen G. Rodriguez & Partners, our Los Angeles criminal defense

 attorneys are well aware of the changes brought about by California Proposition

 64. If you would like to see if you can have your charge or sentenced